garethr/garethr-docker/README.md

     docker::run { 'helloworld':
       image   => 'base',
-      command => '/bin/sh -c "while true; do echo hello world; sleep 1; done"' }
+      command => '/bin/sh -c "while true; do echo hello world; sleep 1; done"', }

-This is equivalent to running the following:
+This is equivalent to running the following under upstart:

     docker run -d base /bin/sh -c "while true; do echo hello world; sleep 1; done"

-but then having the process managed by upstart.
+Run also contains a number of optional parameters:

+    docker::run { 'helloworld':
+      image        => 'base',
+      command      => '/bin/sh -c "while true; do echo hello world; sleep 1; done"', ports        => ['4444', '4555'],
+      volumes      => ['/var/lib/counchdb', '/var/log'],
+      memory_limit => 10485760, # bytes
+    }

+Note that both ports and volumes can be set with either a single string or as above with an array of values.